Matt-Wilshaw/roots-and-shoots/TESTING.md

 ![Modal shift page left when clicking on an image.](/testing-images/modal_issue_resolved.jpg)

+---

 7. Back to Home button was styled incorrectly on success.html

 ![Back to Home button was styled incorrectly on success.html](/testing-images/incorrect_btn_styling.jpg)

 - Custom button class added to Back to Home button that was used for the Subscribe button.

+---

 8. Arrows on index.html are hard to read

 ![Arrows on index.html are hard to read](/testing-images/arrows_visability.jpg)

 - Added Unicode custom arrows and targeted the arrows with a custom class to make them more visible in white.
--

 ![Arrows on index.html are easier to read](/testing-images/arrows_visability_resolved.jpg)

+---

-1. If an incorrect URL is inputted you get a default 404 from GitHub, that is not the same theme as Roots and Shoots.
+9. If an incorrect URL is inputted you get a default 404 from GitHub, that is not the same theme as Roots and Shoots.

 - Added a custom 404 page to site.

 ![custom 404 page](/testing-images/404_error.jpg)

-**Defects Unresolved**
+## Defects Unresolved

 1. subscribe.html
 - You are able to put an unrealistic DOB into the field, this is outside of the scope of this project so it wont be resolved.